mapproxy/mapproxy/doc/install.rst

   pip install "MapProxy>=0.9.0,<=0.9.99"

-To check if the MapProxy was successfully installed, you can directly call the `version` module.
-You should see the installed version number.
+To check if the MapProxy was successfully installed, you can call the `mapproxy-util` command.
 ::

-    python -m mapproxy.version
+    mapproxy-util --version

 .. _`pip`: http://pip.openplans.org/